sanjyotagureddy/HangfireDemo/README.md

 - Error handling is implemented at multiple levels:
   - Angular frontend displays error messages if job start or updates fail.
   - Backend logs errors and provides appropriate HTTP responses.

+## Data Flow

+### Flow of Data

+1. **Initiation (Angular to BFF)**:
+   - The user initiates a job from the Angular frontend by clicking the "Start Job" button.
+   - Angular sends a POST request to the BFF service's API endpoint to start the job.

+2. **Job Enqueue (BFF to Hosted Service)**:
+   - The BFF service receives the request and enqueues the job by calling the Hosted Service's API endpoint.
+   - The BFF service sends a response back to the Angular frontend confirming that the job has been enqueued.

+3. **Job Execution (Hosted Service)**:
+   - The Hosted Service picks up the job from the queue and begins execution.
+   - The Hosted Service periodically sends status updates to the BFF service using SignalR.

+4. **Real-Time Updates (BFF to Angular)**:
+   - The BFF service forwards the job status updates to the Angular frontend using SignalR.
+   - The Angular app receives these updates and dynamically updates the UI to reflect the current status of the job.

+5. **Completion (Hosted Service to BFF to Angular)**:
+   - Upon job completion, the Hosted Service sends a final status update to the BFF service.
+   - The BFF service forwards this final update to the Angular frontend, which displays the completion status to the user.

 ## Setup Instructions